ttamg/deploy-docassemble/simple-production-setup/README.md

 By default, this setup will store the backups and configuation files in a persistent storage volume on the local server.

-See the additional steps below if you also want to connect the backups and configuration to your AWS S3, DigitalOcean Spaces, or Azure Blob storage.
+See the additional steps below if you also want to connect the backups and configuration to your AWS S3 storage.

 The app is secured using LetsEncrypt SSL certificates.